Do you have big plans to move to an off-grid property, and start an adventure of your own? That is so exciting!

 If you're thinking of or preparing for a new life off the grid, here are a few things you might want to do while you still have easy access to them...

-1. Take a course (or two, or ten) preparing you for off-grid living
+1. Take a course (or two, or ten) and build your skills

 Looking for a PDC (Permaculture Design Certificate course)?
 You might find one on the Permaculture UK website - click here.

 I'm a member of EAT (Ecolonomic Action Team) and would highly recommend joining to access all the webinars, groups and seminars they offer.
-You can become a member for free (click here) or become an Elite member for life (click here - if you become an Elite member by following this link, you'll pay the normal price but I might get a bonus because I'm the member who has invited you in).
+You can become a member for free (click here) or an Elite member for life (click here).

 2. Connect with fellow off-grid adventurers